 HSBC InvestDirect ETFs and Mutual Funds

-One of the biggest surprises when it comes to the HSBC brokerage is that HSBC InvestDirect does not offer any commission free ETFs.
-Granted, HSBC InvestDirect isn’t the only brokerage who does this, Desjardins Online Brokerage and the big banks in Canada don’t offer any free ETFs either.
-While it’s not enough to turn everyone away, it’s a definite turn-off for some would-be investors.
-Our preferred online brokers at Qtrade, Questrade and Virtual Brokers offer commission-free ETFs.
+One of the biggest surprises when it comes to the HSBC brokerage is that HSBC InvestDirect does not offer any commission-free ETFs.
+Granted, HSBC InvestDirect isn’t the only brokerage who does this, Desjardins Online Brokerage and some of the big banks in Canada don’t offer any free ETFs either.

-On the other hand, while there are no commission-free ETFs, this HSBC broker does offer more than 4,000 commission free mutual funds.
+On the other hand, while there are no commission-free ETFs, the HSBC brokerage does offer more than 4,000 commission free mutual funds.

 HSBC InvestDirect Trading Fees

 HSBC InvestDirect only has two options when it comes to trading fees.
 In 2017 they introduced flat rate pricing which is $6.88 per trade online.
 This is a pretty impressive rate for Canadian online brokerages, as it is lower than that charged by the main big bank brokers.